 Sure enough, I got a positive test at home.
 Well, 2.

 Okay, 5.
 Because that’s what you do when you haven’t been pregnant in 4 years.
-You take a million tests of all different brands to make sure you’re not crazy.
+You take a million tests of all different brands in early pregnancy to make sure you’re not crazy.

 It was the Thursday before Mother’s Day and let me tell you – what an incredible gift.